 In 1942, we became the first Faculty of Education in Canada.
 We had only one degree program, 12 courses and three full-time professors.
 Today, however, we are one of the largest Faculties of Education in Canada with nine undergraduate degree programs and a wide array of graduate degrees.
-With four teaching departments and one school, we employ over 108 full time professors, 50 support staff and 103 full and part-time sessional instructors and we educate more than 2,750 undergraduate students and 800 graduate students.
+With four teaching departments and one school, we employ over 108 full time professors, 50 support staff and 103 full and part-time sessional instructors and we ducate more than 2,750 undergraduate students.